SNMP Information

 What is the 'Read-only Community String'?

 The SNMP Read-Only Community String is like a password.
 It is sent along with each SNMP Get-Request and allows (or denies) access to device.
-Most network vendors ship their equipment with a default password of "public".
-(This is the so-called "default public community string".)
-Many network administrators will change the community string to keep intruders from getting information about the network setup.
+Most network vendors ship their equipment with a default password of public.
+(This is the so-called default public community string.)
+Many network administrators change the community string to keep intruders from getting information about the network setup.
 This is a good idea.
-Even if it's only read-access, SNMP can divulge a lot of information about the network that could be used to compromise it.
+Even if it is only read-access, SNMP can divulge a lot of information about the network that could be used to compromise it.

-There's also a SNMP Trap, which is an unsolicited message from a device to an SNMP console (for example, Intermapper) that the device is in an interesting state.
-Traps might indicate power-up or link-up/down conditions temperatures exceeding certain thresholds, high traffic, etc. Traps provide an immediate notification for an event that might otherwise be discovered only during occasional polling.
+There is also a SNMP Trap, which is an unsolicited message from a device to an SNMP console (for example, Intermapper) that the device is in an interesting state.
+Traps might indicate power-up or link-up/down conditions temperatures exceeding certain thresholds, high traffic, and so on.
+Traps provide an immediate notification for an event that might otherwise be discovered only during occasional polling.

 Why can't I get SNMP information from a device?

-Intermapper requires that SNMP be available and configured to display traffic information.
-The most common cause of not being able to see traffic is that you haven't entered the SNMP Read-only community string.
+Intermapper requires that SNMP is available and configured to display traffic information.
+The most common cause of not being able to see traffic is that you have not entered the SNMP Read-only community string.
 (This is like a password that controls whether another computer can retrieve SNMP information.)In order of simplest to most complex, here is a list of reasons that Intermapper might not get SNMP information from a device:

 - No connectivity - Can you ping the device from Intermapper?